Johnson Hagood (governor): Battle of Fort Wagner and later surrender

 After defeating Colonel Robert Gould Shaw and the all-black 54th Massachusetts Regiment at the second Battle of Fort Wagner in July 1863, commanding Confederate General Johnson Hagood had the bodies of nearly all the dead Union officers returned to their lines, as was customary.
 But he deliberately had Shaw's body stripped, robbed, and buried in a mass grave with his black soldiers, which was considered an insult.
 Like many Confederate officers, he believed that the African-American soldiers were fugitive slaves and characterized the attack on the fort as a slave revolt led by Shaw.

 Regarding Shaw, Hagood reportedly told a captured Union surgeon that “Had he been in command of white troops, I should have given him an honorable burial; as it is, I shall bury him in the common trench with the niggers that fell with him.”
+Contrary to Hagood's intentions, Colonel Shaw's friends and family considered the choice of burial to be an honor.
+Frank Shaw publicly stated he was proud that his son was buried with the soldiers he fell with while leading the 54th Massachusetts.

 At the end of the war, Hagood's troops were serving under General Joseph E. Johnston in North Carolina.
 He may have surrendered with Johnston at Durham Station in April, 1865, although Hagood's brigade was then commanded by its senior colonel at the time.
 No record of Hagood's parole has ever been found.